-Where necessary, APESB will issue guidance notes that elaborate on the application of the Code or an existing APESB standard.
-These will be issued as APESB guidance notes.
+Where necessary, APESB issues guidance notes that elaborate on the application of the Code or an existing APESB standard.
+These are issued as APESB guidance notes.

 (f) Promotion of professional responsibility and application of values and principles

 APESB has a role to play in the promotion of professional responsibility and application of the values and principles used in APESB pronouncements.
 APESB envisages that this educational process will involve APESB, the professional accounting bodies, members and other relevant stakeholders.